Send the link below via email or IMCopy

 Elizabethan city life, hygiene, crime: The streets were narrow, cobbled, and slippery and the houses were crammed together.
 There was no drainage.
-The hygiene in the Elizabethan period was very bad.
+The hygiene in the Elizabethan period was horrible.
 Bathing was not quite as simple during the Elizabethan times as it is now.
-The lower class citizens (which were most of the Elizabethan era people) would maybe only take a bath a few times a year.
-For the upper class, they were able to bathe roughly once every couple of weeks.
+The lower class citizens (which were most of the Elizabethan era people) would be lucky if they bathed once a year.
+For the upper class, 3-4 times a year.
 Some crimes were witchcraft, treason, murder, etc. Some punishments were hanging, whipping, branding, etc.

 Elizabethan homes: There were several types of homes such as royal works (kings and queens), great houses (doctors and business men), smaller country homes (merchants and craftsmen), and farmhouses (farmers and their families).
-Royal works had lots of halls, chapels, great rooms, parlors, and windows.
-Great houses were similar to royal works just smaller, they contain many rooms, parlors, and dining areas.
+Royal works consisted of halls, chapels, great rooms, parlors, and windows.
+Great houses were similar to royal works just smaller; they contain many rooms, parlors, and dining areas.
 Country homes were usually two stories with a kitchen, family room, and several bedrooms.
-Farmhouses had different structures as to the other kinds of homes.

 Elizabethan clothing: A women or a man that wore silk, velvet, or satin would immediately be recognized as a member of nobility or upper class.
 The lower class would usually were clothes made wool, linen, and sheepskin.
 Elizabethans were not allowed to wear whatever they wanted.
 They had to wear clothes that matched their status or position; it was enforced by English law.